pbering/Socker/README.md

 ### Multiple Sitecore instances, load balanced

-If you want to try out an loadbalanced environment you should also build:
+If you want to try out an loadbalanced environment you should also build [http://traefik.io](http://traefik.io) for Windows with:

 ````
 docker build -t traefik:win .\docker\traefik-win